Restoring Eden’s Dahlia Growing Guide

 Solutions for Space Issues

-If you struggle to figure out where to plant, grow bags have become a more viable solution for growers.
+If you struggle to figure out where to plant, grow bags have become a more viable solution for some growers.
 Those dealing with space limitations, renting property, or challenging soil issues; have found a friend in grow bags.

 The Importance of Soil